saketkc/vayuayan/docs/notebooks.rst

 Jupyter Notebooks
 =================

-Interactive Jupyter notebooks provide hands-on examples for learning and using cpcbfetch effectively.
+Interactive Jupyter notebooks provide hands-on examples for learning and using vayuayan effectively.

 Overview
 --------